One of my favorite Ben Graham quotes is from the introduction to the 1949 version of The Intelligent Investor:

 The Intelligent Investor, by Benjamin Graham (HarperCollins Publishers, 1949).
 As this quote suggests, you don't ignore stock price volatility -- you take advantage of it.

-With all due respect to Phil Fisher, Warren Buffett, and Charlie Munger, the fundamental problem with buy and hold forever investment strategies is that you're not taking advantage of volatility and Mr. Market's irrationalities.
-In making this choice, the buy and hold forever investor forgoes a consistent, time-tested driver of stock market returns: temporary stock mispricings due to irrational volatility.
-The buy and hold forever investor places sole or primary reliance on a far less certain driver of long term returns: future earnings growth and future high returns on capital.
+With all due respect to Phil Fisher, Warren Buffett, and Charlie Munger, the problem with buy and hold forever investment strategies is that you're not taking advantage of volatility and Mr. Market's irrationalities.
+The buy and hold forever investor forgoes a time-tested driver of long term returns, temporary mispricings due to volatility, and relies on a far less certain driver of long term returns, future earnings growth and future high returns on capital.

 As discussed by Tobias Carlisle in Deep Value and The Acquirer's Multiple, competition and mean reversion make reliance on future growth and future returns on capital a very uncertain bet.
 High margin, high growth companies usually mean revert due to: (1) new entrants and future competition; (2) new, disruptive business models; and/or (3) new technologies that make a company's product obsolete.